canjs/can-stream/docs/can-stream.md

 @group can-stream.fns 4 Methods
 @package ../package.json

-@description Exports a function that takes a can-stream interface (like [can-stream-kefir(https://github.com/canjs/can-stream-kefir)) and uses it internally to provide the stream functionality.
+@description Exports a function that takes a can-stream interface (like [can-stream-kefir](https://github.com/canjs/can-stream-kefir)) and uses it internally to provide the stream functionality.

 @type {Object}

-  The `can-stream` module exports methods Exports a function that takes a can-stream interface and returns an object with the following methods:
+  The `can-stream` module exports a function that takes a can-stream interface and returns an object with the following methods:

 - `.toStream(observable, propAndOrEvent[,event])`
 - `.toStreamFromProperty(property)`
 - `.toStreamFromEvent(property)`
 - `.toCompute(makeStream(setStream), context):compute`

 @body

 ## Usage